leonardo-guedez/Mysite/content/authors/admin/_index.md

 superuser: true
 title: Leonardo A. Guédez
 ---
 I am a Ph.D. student in Second Language Studies at Michigan State University.
-My research interests include quantitative corpus linguistics with R, learner corpus research, and second language psycholinguistics.
+My research interests include quantitative corpus linguistics, learner corpus research, and second language psycholinguistics.
 I am also an active member of the [Second Language Studies Corpus Lab](https://corpus.cal.msu.edu/), which is co-directed by Dr. Sandra Deshors and Dr. Charlene Polio.